Buravchik/multi-pbn/monitoring/README.md

 > 🛡️ **For complete security documentation, see [SECURITY.md](../SECURITY.md)**

+### 🐘 PHP-FPM Exporter Notes

+- Exporter runs on an internal network and connects to `php-fpm:9000`.
+- Ensure the exporter can resolve the `php-fpm` service by attaching it to the default Docker network (already configured).
+- Scrape URI is set to `tcp://php-fpm:9000/status` (JSON is also supported via `?json`).
+- If metrics don’t appear immediately, give Prometheus one scrape interval and verify connectivity inside the container.

 ## 📁 Files

 | 📄 **File** | 🎯 **Purpose** | 📍 **Location** |